EAC is currently in the third phase of its return to campus plan.

 1. Face Coverings - All employees will wear protective face coverings when entering campuses, in common areas located in buildings, during any interaction where there are less than 6 feet between people, or when walking near others.
 Students will be encouraged to wear face coverings.

-3. Controlled Access – Entry and exit protocols will be developed for all buildings.
+3. Controlled Access – Entry and exit protocols have been developed for all buildings.
 Employees should use the most direct route from the point of entry to their work stations.

 4. Illness - If an employee is ill or experiencing any symptoms of COVID-19, he/she should stay home and contact their supervisor, who will then contact Human Resources.